jpthiele/docs.carpentries.org/topic_folders/policies/incident-response.md

 #### Incidents involving Core Team members

-If a CoC report arises that involve one or more members of The Carpentries [Core Team](https://carpentries.org/team/), the CoC committee must determine whether that incident has the potential to be considered harassment.
+If a CoC report arises that involves one or more members of The Carpentries [Core Team](https://carpentries.org/team/), the CoC committee must determine whether that incident has the potential to be considered harassment.
 If harassment is involved, or if there is doubt as to whether the incident could be considered harassment, the CoC committee will notify the Core Team liaison.
 The Core Team liaison will